 Table of Contents

-How many Dubia Roaches does my Pet Need?
+How many Dubia or Discoids Roaches does my Pet Need?

 Knowing when and how much to feed growing non-mammalian pets can be a challenge and the information available can be conflicting or vague.
 This article intends to capture data from the best research available on utilizing common feeder insects, rather than just repeating what another website may claim.

 Crickets certainly offer nutritional benefits as inexpensive feeder insects.
 Dubia roaches offer other advantages.
+And their similar relative, the discoids roach are very comparable.
 The favorable calcium to phosphorus ratio, higher protein and slightly higher fat content makes them an appealing choice for many keepers.
 The cost of these feeders is considerably more, however.

 Table of Contents